Bulldogs Prepare For Thursday Semifinal

 Allain was asked what he learned about his team with the wins over Minnesota and North Dakota.

 "The one thing that was most impressive was their tenacity, their inner belief that if they stick with a plan they'll be successful, and just the commitment that they've made to one another and how close they are as a group.
-I think it shows through in a weekend like that.
+I think it shows through in a weekend like that."

 While three Bulldogs and their coach were on stage to answer questions in a formal setting, the Yale locker room was open for media to pick the brains of the rest of the team.
 About 25 reporters – some with cameras - walked in to speak with players by their lockers.

 After lunch at the hotel, the Elis had a few hours to rest before heading for the Frozen Four Reception at Heinz Field.
 And it wasn't the normal, rush-hour trip through a city.
 This bus was led by a police escort replete with sirens and flashing lights.
+A little overboard, but fun for everyone on the bus, including the driver.

 The home of the Pittsburgh Steelers was a great place to hold the reception.
 Everyone had an opportunity to go into the stands and see the field and the scoreboard, which ran Frozen Four welcome messages and included the logos for all four schools.